Exton Square Mall

-Exton Square Mall is a shopping mall located in the Exton, Pennsylvania in West Whiteland Township in Chester County, Pennsylvania.
+Exton Square Mall is a shopping mall located in Exton, Pennsylvania in West Whiteland Township in Chester County, Pennsylvania.
 The mall features a parking garage and food court.
 It is located at the crossroads of Chester County at the intersection of U.S. Route 30 Business and Pennsylvania Route 100.
-The mall is anchored by Macy's and Boscov's retail stores and a Round One Entertainment, an arcade and bowling center.
-It also contains dozens of smaller stores and a food court.
+The mall is anchored by Boscov's and Round One Entertainment, an arcade and bowling center.

 The Exton Square Mall is shaped as a square with the southern half of the mall two floors and the northern half one floor.
-Macy's is located at the center of the mall while the other two anchor stores and the food court are on corners of the mall.
-It is owned by Pennsylvania Real Estate Investment Trust (PREIT).
+The former Macy's is located at the center of the mall while the other anchor stores and the food court are on corners of the mall.
+It was owned by PREIT.

+As of 2023, the facility has been cited among lists of "dead malls" in Pennsylvania, although the Exton Square Mall Carnival remains a popular event.
+The mall is 62% occupied as of April 2024.
+It contains a handful of small stores and a food court, which only has 4 tenants remaining, including Pennsylvania's first Chick-Fil-A and a local pizza parlor.

+In March 2025, PREIT sold the 75-acre property to Abrams Realty & Development for $34.25 million.
+Abrams plans to demolish most of the 52-year-old mall and redevelop the property with more than 600 apartments and townhomes along with shops, restaurants, fitness, entertainment, office space and health care.

 Location

-The Exton Square Mall is located in the unincorporated community of Exton in West Whiteland Township, Chester County, Pennsylvania at the northeast corner of the intersection between east-west US 30 Bus. and north-south PA 100.
+The Exton Square Mall is located in the unincorporated community of Exton in West Whiteland Township, Pennsylvania at the northeast corner of the intersection between east-west US 30 Bus. and north-south PA 100.
 The intersection between US 30 Bus. and PA 100 is known as "the crossroads of Chester County".
 The mall is located near the US 30 bypass of Exton, the US 202 expressway, and the Pennsylvania Turnpike.
 Southeastern Pennsylvania Transportation Authority (SEPTA) bus routes 135 and 204 stop at the mall at the Exton Transportation Center, providing access to West Chester, Coatesville, Eagleview, and Paoli.
 The mall is also near the Exton station that is served by the Paoli/Thorndale Line of SEPTA Regional Rail and Amtrak's Keystone Service and Pennsylvanian.
 The Exton Square Mall has a market area that covers most of Chester County along with the western portion of Delaware County, the western portion of Montgomery County near Pottstown, the extreme southern portion of Berks County, and the extreme eastern portion of Lancaster County.